Richard d'Avranches, 2nd Earl of Chester: Early life

 Born in 1094, Richard was the son of Hugh d'Avranches, 1st Earl of Chester and 2nd Viscount of Avranches, and his wife, Ermentrude of Clermont.
 His father died in 1101 leaving Richard as his heir.
 Due to his age, a stewardship would have ruled until he was old enough.
 He probably became Earl of Chester in 1107.
-Richard married Matilda de Blois daughter of Stephen, Count of Blois and Adela of Normandy, daughter of William the Conqueror.
+Richard married Matilda, daughter of Count Stephen-Henry of Blois and Adela of Normandy, daughter of King William the Conqueror.

 Military career

 At the age of twenty, in 1114, Richard was on a military campaign and was styled the Earl of Chester.
-Together with King Alexander of Scotland, he led an Anglo-Norman army into Gwynedd as part of a three-pronged campaign organised by Henry I of England against Gwynedd, and Gruffudd ap Cynan.
+Together with King Alexander I of Scotland, he led an Anglo-Norman army into Gwynedd as part of a three-pronged campaign organised by King Henry I of England against Gwynedd, and Gruffudd ap Cynan.
 Gruffudd, rather than risk battle, satisfied the King with an oath of homage and a suitable fine.
 The campaign soon fizzled out, and Richard returned to Chester.
-In 1215 he issued the Magna Carta of Chester.